UW-Madison Tutor Development Conference

 1:00 to 1:45 pm: Choose a Session

-- Attend this session if you’re tutoring Chemistry 103 or 104 this fall.
-Tracey Reitz, Director of the Chemistry Learning Center, will share strategies for staying on top of course content, anticipating challenges from students, and effectively leading small group and drop in sessions.
+• Attend this session if you’re tutoring Chemistry 103 this spring.
+Tracey Reitz, Director of the Chemistry Learning Center, will share information and strategies for approaching the curriulum, anticipating challenges from students, and effectively leading small group and drop in sessions.
+NOTE: Handouts will be available for those tutoring Chemistry 104 this spring, but this session is just for Chemistry 103.

 1:45 to 1:55 pm: Break